carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 Please write your answers in the collaborative document.

 ::::solution
-Answers may differ.
+Answers may vary.
 An ubiquitous example of a naturally parallel problem is a parameter scan, where you need to evaluate some model for N different configurations of input parameters.

 Time-dependent models are a category of problems very hard to parallelize, since every state depends on the previous one(s).
 The attempts to parallelize those cases require fundamentally different algorithms.